 Ishana is also associated with purity, auspiciousness, and spirituality.
 As a deity representing the spiritual realm, Ishana embodies the aspiration for spiritual realization and transcendence beyond the material world.
 Devotees often invoke Ishana in their prayers and meditations, seeking a deeper connection with the divine and an escape from the cycle of birth and death.

-Why People of Indian Descent Worship Ishana
+Why People Worship Ishana

 The worship of Ishana is deeply ingrained in the cultural and religious practices of people of Indian descent for several reasons: